 You'll have regular follow-ups to see how you're doing and check for any side effects you may have.

 Do not suddenly stop taking steroids unless your doctor tells you to.
-Doing so could make you very ill.
+Stopping a prescribed course of medicine could make you very ill.

-Other types of medication you may need if you have temporal arteritis include:
+Other types of medicine you may need if you have temporal arteritis include:

 - proton pump inhibitors (PPIs) – to lower your risk of getting a stomach problem like indigestion or a stomach ulcer, which can be a side effect of taking prednisolone